shoelace-style/shoelace/docs/tutorials/integrating-with-rails.md

 Depending on the JS bundler you are using, you may need to do some additional configuration.
 However, the basic steps should be just about the same.
-Also, it is recommended to read to the [Bundling section in the Installation](/getting-started/installation?id=bundling) to understand how Shoalace can be set up with a JS bundler in general.
-In this tutorial, we will assume that your Rails is already set up with a JS bundler that supports importing CSS files directly (e.g. Turbopack, esbuild, Vite).
+Also, it is recommended to read to the [Bundling section in the Installation](/getting-started/installation?id=bundling) to understand how Shoelace can be set up with a JS bundler in general.
+In this tutorial, we will assume that your Rails app is already set up with a JS bundler that supports importing CSS files directly (e.g. Turbopack, esbuild, Vite).

 To get started using Shoelace with Rails, the following package must be installed.